subhramo/demo/README.md

            ok  	golang-test	0.005s

 # 4. Build & Run the Dockerfile
+Build & test your docker images locally before automating the same using Jenkins pipeline in the subsequent steps.

        4.1 docker build -t demo/app .
        4.2 docker run -it -p 8000:8000 <DockerImageID>
        4.3 Open a browser: http://<IP>:8000/version
-       4.4 Follow same steps as mentioned in 3.2
+       4.4 Follow same steps as mentioned in step 3.2

-# 5. Install git using the below command:
+# 5. Install git on AWS EC2 machine:
+Use the below command to install git on your AWS EC2 machine so that you can pull/push your code level changes into the Repo accordingly.

        5.1 sudo yum install git -y

 # 6. Establish connectivity between AWS EC2 & Github repo.